cmake-basis/BASIS/doc/site/standard/execution.rst

 ===================

-This document discusses and describes the conventions for calling other executables from within an executable.
-The calling conventions address the question whether to use relative or absolute file paths when calling other executables and introduce a name mapping from build target names to actual executable file names.
+This document discusses and describes the conventions for calling other executables from a program.
+The calling conventions address the question whether to use relative or absolute file paths when calling executables and introduce a name mapping from build target names to actual executable file paths.
 These calling conventions are, however, hidden to the developer through automatically generated utility functions for each supported programming language.
 See :ref:`CallingConventionsImpl` for details on the specific implementations in the different languages.

 .. _RelVsAbsExecPath: